Russian occupation of Kherson Oblast: Military-civilian administration

-On 9 May, an Immortal Regiment event took place in the city, celebrating Victory Day.
+On 9 May, an Immortal Regiment event took place in Kherson City, celebrating Victory Day.
 Soviet-era victory flags and red banners were flown.

-On 11 May 2022, Kirill Stremousov announced his readiness to send President Vladimir Putin with a request for Kherson Oblast to join the Russian Federation, noting that there would be no creation of the "Kherson People's Republic" or referendums regarding this matter.
+On 11 May 2022, Kirill Stremousov announced his readiness to send President Vladimir Putin a request for Kherson Oblast to directly join the Russian Federation without any referendum or creation of an independent "Kherson People's Republic" prior to joining.
 Commenting on these statements, Putin's press secretary Dmitry Peskov said that this issue should be decided by the inhabitants of the region and that "these fateful decisions must have an absolutely clear legal background, legal justification, be absolutely legitimate, as was the case with Crimea".

-On 30 May, Russia claimed that it had started exporting last year's grain from Kherson to Russia.
-They were also working on exporting sunflower seeds.
-According to locals, Russian soldiers were being employed as strawberry pickers in Kherson Oblast.
+On 30 May 2022, the Russian-backed occupation authority in Kherson said that it had started exporting last year's grain from Kherson to Russia.
+They would also be working on exporting sunflower seeds.
+By June, the occupiers were switching Ukrainian schools to their educational curriculum and Russian SIM cards were on the market.
+Kolykhaiev witnessed the occupiers distributing Russian passports.
+A cafe frequented by the occupiers was bombed on 7 June and at least four people were injured.

+On 6 June, it was reported by the Ukrainian mayor of Kherson, Ihor Kolykhaiev, that the occupiers had conducted a meeting of more than 70 Russian sympathizers aimed at conducting a referendum on the region integrating the occupied areas into Russia.
+His sources told him that the dates discussed were two: in September or at the end of 2022.
+As a Russian election was going to take place on 11 September, the Kherson vote would be scheduled to coincide with that day.
+An elected official in Russia named Igor Kastyukevich had discussed this plan on 7 June, following the visit to Kherson of Sergei Kiriyenko, the deputy chief of staff of the Russian presidential administration.

-On 3 June, the EU stated that it wouldn't recognize any Russian passports issued to Ukrainian citizens in the Kherson and Zaporizhzhia regions.
-On 11 June, according to local officials, the first Russian passports were handed out to citizens in Kherson and Zaporizhzhia Region, including local officials such as Volodymyr Saldo.
+On 3 June, the EU stated that it would not recognize any Russian passports issued to Ukrainian citizens in the Kherson and Zaporizhzhia regions.
+On 11 June, according to local officials, the first Russian passports were handed out to citizens in Kherson and Zaporizhzhia Region, including local officials such as Vladimir Saldo.